NCERA_temp197: Agricultural Safety and Health Research and Extension

 Non-Technical Summary

 We plan to achieve outcomes through formal and informal education, including Extension and outreach education, applied research, and incorporation of a multifaceted prevention approach that includes education, training, promotion of engineered interventions, public policy, and combinations of methods.
-By collaborating with safety organizations, developing training programs, and building networks, we can create a safer environment for all agricultural workers.
+By collaborating with safety organizations, developing training programs, and building networks, we will create a safer and more healthful environment for all agricultural workers.
 Our activities reduce risk, support underserved populations, and build the next generation of agricultural safety experts, ultimately leading to a healthier, more resilient industry.

 Statement of Issues and Justification